-If you use the Remove References from Group command (found from the Groups menu, or right-click) the reference(s) will only be removed from the group.
-If you select Move references to trash the reference(s) will be deleted from the main library itself.
+If you use the Remove References from Group command (found from the Groups menu, or right-click), the reference(s) will only be removed from the group.
+If you select Move References to Trash (found from the References menu), the reference(s) will be deleted from the main library itself.

 Note: Sticky note comments inserted using the default EndNote reader are searchable by choosing 'Any Field and PDF' or the 'PDF Notes' search options.
 They are not searchable when inserted using another program.

 Remember PDFs are saved by default to the PDF section of the library’s accompanying .Data folder.

 There are several possible solutions to this.
 Note that these techniques will get the references into EndNote, not the full text of the item.

 This technique will only be useful if the majority of your references can be found in PubMed.